Videos are to marketing campaigns what a catalyst is to chemical reactions - a performance booster.

 You wouldn’t want people to think that you added a video completely off guard, would you?

-Properties of the Video
+Properties of the video

-Different Ways to Embed Videos in Emails
+4 Different Ways to Embed Videos in Emails

-Adding video to your emails may have many advantages, but it also comes with a spot of bother, i.e., not all email clients can support embedding videos directly in your emails.
+Adding a video to your emails may have many advantages, but it also comes with a spot of bother, i.e., not all email clients can support embedding videos directly in your emails.

 One way to add a video to your email is through static images.

-Whatever image you choose, make sure that it’s relatable to the video and grabs the reader’s attention.
+Whichever image you choose, make sure it’s relatable to the video and grabs the reader’s attention.
 Now link your desired video’s URL to this image.

-This way, when the reader clicks on the static image linked with your video, s/he will be redirected to the new browser, and the video starts playing there.
+This way, when your reader clicks on the static image linked with the video, s/he will be redirected to the new browser, and the video will start playing.
 This method is universal, and all email clients support it.

 Another way is to add a GIF of the video.
 We all know how famous GIFs are and how they attract people.
 By adding GIFs to your email, you can create a mini version of the video that you want to add.